mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 quantity<(isq::height / isq::length)[m / m]> bad2 = q3;  // Compile-time error
 ```

-In [@MP-UNITS] library, we've tried to refine expression templates simplification rules to preserve
-the information of the origin.
-However, we were not satisfied with the results.
-The generated types
-were much longer and harder to reason about, which decreased the compile-time errors user experience.
-We've also approached issues with basic library operations (e.g., determining the best common unit).
-More details can be found in [Refining expression templates simplification rules](https://github.com/mpusz/mp-units/discussions/582)
-discussion.

 ### Potential surprises while working with temperatures

 _Temperature_ support is one the most challenging parts of any physical quantities and units library